zlatozar/c_lang_project/Docs/C_code_style.md

 ## Comments

-- Comments should provide something extra - not just paraphrase the code.
+- Comments should provide something extra - not just paraphrase the code
 - Comments starting with `//` are not allowed.
 Always use `/* comment */`, even for single-line comment
 ```c
 // This is comment (wrong)
 /* This is comment (ok) */
 ```
+- Comments should be complete sentences.
+The first word should be capitalized, unless it is an identifier that begins with a lower case letter
 - For multi-line comments use `space+asterisk` for every line
 ```c
 /*